wp-plugins/powerpress/readme.txt

 = Become a PowerPress Patron! =
 Help support your favorite podcasting plugin via Patreon.
 [Visit Blubrry's Patreon page](https://www.patreon.com/blubrry?ty=h)

+= 6.2.1 =
+* Released on 11/??/2015
+* Removed logic added in last updated to call the do_shortcode function when themes override the audio shortcode.
+** If your theme overrides the audio player shortcode (only allowing the audio shortcode to work in the content), then you must include the following define in your wp-config.php: `POWERPRESS_DO_SHORTCODE`

+= 6.2 =
+* Released on 11/16/2015
+* Clammr Audio Player option added to PowerPress.
+* Added logic to call the do_shortcode function when themes override the audio shortcode.
+* Fixed bug in the media redirect url function when switching between sites for a MultiSite.
+(Thanks Avi for the patch!)
+* HTML output will only append a "\n" when in debug mode.
+This will prevent situation where some plugins convert new lines into `<br>` tags.
+(Thanks Avi for bringing to our attention)
+* Added new define option `POWERPRESS_DO_SHORTCODE`, when set in your wp-config.php the `do_shortcode` is used rather than calling the `wp_audio_shortcode` function.
+* Moved the wp_enqueue_style for subscribe widget within the shortcode.
+Shortcode can now be used outside of `the_content`.

 = 6.1 =
 * Released on 10/30/2015